Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 • torpid gonorrhea, characterized by minor symptoms of the disease, lasting no more than 2 months.

-2. The chronic form is a sluggish process of gonorrhea lasting over 2 months or with an undetermined duration of the disease.
+2. The chronic form is a sluggish process of gonorrhea lasting more than 2 months or with an undetectable duration of the disease.

 If you have the described symptoms, be sure to consult a doctor.

-If you have suspicions of gonorrhea, in no case do not self-diagnose and self-medicate.
-Gonorrhea is a very serious disease that leads to serious consequences if not properly treated - if the first signs of the disease appear, immediately contact a venereologist, urologist or gynecologist.
+If you suspect gonorrhea, do not self-diagnose or self-medicate under any circumstances.
+Gonorrhea is a very serious disease that leads to serious consequences when improper treatment- when the first signs of the disease appear, immediately contact a venereologist, urologist or gynecologist.

-In the treatment of gonorrhea, it is recommended to drink plenty of water and exclude spicy foods, alcohol and beer from the daily diet.
-It is not recommended to visit the pool, ride bicycles and exercise bikes, as well as heavy physical exertion and long walking.
+When treating gonorrhea it is recommended drinking plenty of fluids and exclusion of spicy foods, alcohol and beer from the daily diet.
+It is not recommended to visit the pool, ride bicycles and exercise bikes, as well as large physical exercise and long walking.

 Antibiotics are prescribed to treat gonorrhea.
 The most effective are mucrolides, fluoroquinolones and cephalosporins.
-Premature termination of treatment is unacceptable, it is necessary to complete the full course of treatment, because. even with the first improvements and the disappearance of external signs of gonorrhea, the pathogen (gonococcus) remains in the body and the disease becomes chronic.
-It is recommended to re-examine after the course of treatment.
+Premature termination of treatment is unacceptable; it is necessary to complete the full course of treatment, because even with the first improvements and disappearance external signs gonorrhea pathogen (gonococcus) remains in the body and the disease develops into chronic form.
+It is recommended to re-examine after a course of treatment.

 Complications

-When ingested, gonococci infect the mucous membranes of the urethra, cervix and anus, causing their purulent inflammation.
-Untreated infection can be ascending and spread in women to the uterus, fallopian tubes and pelvic cavity, and in men it can cause damage to the epididymis.
-In addition, gonorrhea can lead to ectopic pregnancy, the development of adhesions in the abdominal cavity and persistent male and female infertility.
-Complications such as inflammation of the rectum (proctitis) and the eye (gonorrheal conjunctivitis) are also possible.
-Very rarely, such serious complications as the spread of infection through the bloodstream and damage to the heart, joints or brain are observed.
-When a newborn is infected from a sick mother during childbirth, inflammation of the conjunctiva of the eyes (blenorrhea) and the development of blindness in the newborn are possible.
+When gonococci enter the human body, they infect the mucous membranes of the urethra, cervix and anus, causing their purulent inflammation.
+Untreated infection can be ascending and spread into the uterus, fallopian tubes and pelvic cavity in women, and in men it can cause damage to the epididymis.
+In addition, gonorrhea can lead to ectopic pregnancy, development adhesive process V abdominal cavity and persistent masculine and female infertility.
+Complications such as inflammation of the rectum (proctitis) and eyes (gonorrheal conjunctivitis) are also possible.
+Very rarely, serious complications such as the spread of infection through the bloodstream and damage to the heart, joints or brain are observed.
+If a newborn is infected from a sick mother during childbirth, inflammation of the conjunctiva of the eyes (blenorrhea) and the development of blindness in the newborn are possible.

-It is necessary to examine, and if a disease (signs of gonorrhea) is detected, and treatment of all persons who have had sexual contact with a patient with gonorrhea.
-It is also necessary to examine girls in case of illness even of one of the parents.
+It is necessary to examine, and if the disease (signs of gonorrhea) is detected, treatment of all persons who have had sexual contact with a patient with gonorrhea.
+It is also necessary to examine girls if even one of the parents becomes ill.

-The use of a condom is the most reliable method of preventing both gonorrhea and other sexually transmitted diseases.
+Using a condom is the most reliable method of preventing infection from both gonorrhea and other venereal diseases sexually transmitted diseases.

-With gonorrhea, immunity does not arise and, in case of negligence, repeated infections with gonorrhea are possible.
+With gonorrhea, there is no immunity and, if you are careless, repeated infections with gonorrhea are possible.

-After intercourse without a condom, you should immediately urinate and wash the external genitalia with warm water and soap (preferably laundry).
-Thus, it is possible to wash off the gonococci that have fallen on them.
-Within 2 hours after intercourse, special antiseptics are used for prophylaxis in the form of solutions - gibitan, cidipol, miramistin and others.
-They destroy gonococci and pathogens of other venereal infectious diseases.
-However, do not forget that these funds do not have one hundred percent effectiveness, and it decreases as the time interval from sexual contact increases.
+After sexual intercourse without a condom, you should immediately urinate and wash the external genitalia with warm water and soap (preferably household soap).
+In this way, you can wash off any gonococci that have gotten on them.
+Within 2 hours after sexual intercourse, special antiseptics in the form of solutions are used for prevention - gibitan, cidipol, miramistin and others.
+They destroy gonococci and pathogens of other sexually transmitted diseases infectious diseases.
+However, do not forget that these remedies are not 100% effective, and it decreases as the period of time from sexual intercourse increases.

 Causes of gonorrhea in women

-The pathogen that causes gonorrhea, Neisseria gonorrhoeae, is a gram-negative aerobic diplococcus that has a bean-shaped form.
-Inside the human body, the pathogen is highly resistant, in the external environment it quickly dies.
-The pathogenicity factors of gonococcus are: a capsule with antiphagocytic activity; villi, with the help of which the bacterium attaches to the epithelium; endotoxin secreted by the cell wall; membrane proteins with pronounced antigenic properties.
+The pathogen that causes gonorrhea, Neisseria gonorrhoeae, is a bean-shaped, gram-negative, aerobic diplococcus.
+Inside the human body, the pathogen is highly resistant, external environment dies quickly.
+The pathogenicity factors of gonococcus are: capsule with antiphagocytic activity; villi, with the help of which the bacterium attaches to the epithelium; endotoxin secreted by the cell wall; membrane proteins with pronounced antigenic properties.

-With the help of surface proteins, gonococci attach to the cells of the cylindrical epithelium, causing their death and desquamation.
-They are phagocytosed by polynuclear neutrophils, inside which they remain viable and able to reproduce.
-Usually, gonococci initiate a specific local inflammation, however, when released into the blood, they can cause disseminated gonococcal infection.
-Quite often, gonorrhea in women occurs in the form of a mixed infection: gonorrheal-chlamydial, gonorrheal-trichomonas, gonorrheal-mycoplasma, gonorrheal-candidiasis.
+With the help of surface proteins, gonococci attach to columnar epithelial cells, causing their death and desquamation.
+They are phagocytosed by polynuclear neutrophils, within which they retain viability and ability to reproduce.
+Typically, gonococci initiate specific local inflammation, but when they enter the bloodstream they can cause disseminated gonococcal infection.
+Quite often, gonorrhea in women occurs in the form of a mixed infection: gonorrheal-chlamydial, gonorrheal-trichomoniacal, gonorrheal-mycoplasma, gonorrheal-candidiasis.

-The predominant route of infection is sexual, infection is possible both through unprotected vaginal and oral-genital or anal-genital contact.
-Often there is a multifocal, multiple organ lesion.
-The non-sexual route of infection can be realized during childbirth when the child passes through the birth canal.
-Domestic infection is extremely rare - mainly through close contact of a child with a mother with gonorrhea (for example, in the case of using a common bed, towels, hygiene items, etc.).
+The predominant route of infection is sexual, infection is possible through unprotected vaginal, oral-genital or anal-genital contact.
+Multifocal, multiple organ lesions are often encountered.
+The non-sexual route of infection can occur during childbirth as the child passes through the birth canal.
+Extremely rarely observed domestic infection– mainly in case of close contact of a child with a mother who has gonorrhea (for example, in the case of sharing a bed, towels, hygiene items, etc.).

-The factors contributing to the high prevalence of gonorrhea among women are the low level of general culture, the early onset of sexual activity, numerous sexual relationships, the neglect of barrier methods of contraception and spermicidal agents during casual sexual contacts, and prostitution.
-Childbirth, intrauterine interventions (probing of the uterine cavity, abortion, RFE), menstruation, and non-compliance with intimate hygiene contribute to the ascent of the infection.
+Factors contributing to the high prevalence of gonorrhea among women include: low level general culture, early start sexual activity, numerous sexual relationships, neglect of barrier methods of contraception and spermicides during casual sexual contacts, prostitution.
+The rise of infection is facilitated by childbirth, intrauterine interventions (probing of the uterine cavity, abortion, RDV), menstruation, and poor intimate hygiene.

 Classification of gonorrhea in women

-Depending on the duration of the disease, fresh (lasting up to 2 months) and chronic (lasting more than 2 months) gonorrhea in women are distinguished.
-Given the severity of symptoms, the fresh form may have an acute, subacute, or torpid course.
+Depending on the duration of the disease, fresh (lasting up to 2 months) and chronic (lasting over 2 months) gonorrhea in women is distinguished.
+Taking into account the severity of symptoms, the fresh form can have an acute, subacute or torpid course.
 Chronic infection, as a rule, is asymptomatic, with periodic exacerbations.
-In the absence of specific local manifestations, but the release of the pathogen in scrapings from the mucous membranes, they speak of a latent infection, or gonococcal carriage.
+In the absence of specific local manifestations, but the pathogen is isolated in scrapings from the mucous membranes, they speak of a latent infection, or gonococcal carriage.

 There are genital and extragenital forms of gonorrhea in women.
-According to the localization principle, gonorrhea of the lower urogenital tract (urethritis, paraurethritis, vestibulitis, bartholinitis, cervicitis) and gonorrhea of the pelvic organs (endometritis, salpingitis, adnexitis, pelvioperitonitis) are differentiated.
-The course of gonorrhea in women can be uncomplicated and complicated.
+According to the localization principle, gonorrhea of the lower parts of the genitourinary tract (urethritis, paraurethritis, vestibulitis, bartholinitis, cervicitis) and gonorrhea of the pelvic organs (endometritis, salpingitis, adnexitis, pelvioperitonitis) are differentiated.
+The course of gonorrhea in women can be uncomplicated or complicated.

 Symptoms of gonorrhea in women

-The incubation period for lesions of the lower genitourinary tract averages 5-10 days (with ascending, disseminated gonorrhea and estrogenital forms, it may increase).
-In almost half of infected women, gonorrhea is asymptomatic or oligosymptomatic.
-Local manifestations depend on the primary lesion of a particular organ, but gonorrhea in women often occurs in a mixed form.
-The classic signs of the disease are the appearance of profuse vaginal discharge of white or yellowish color with an unpleasant odor.
-This symptom is often regarded by a woman as a manifestation of nonspecific vaginitis or thrush, in connection with which attempts are made to self-treat the infection, erasing the true clinical picture.
+The incubation period for lesions of the lower genitourinary tract averages 5-10 days (with ascending, disseminated gonorrhea and estrogenital forms it can increase).
+In almost half of infected women, gonorrhea is asymptomatic or minimally symptomatic.
+Local manifestations depend on predominant defeat of one or another organ, however, gonorrhea in women often occurs in a mixed form.
+The classic signs of the disease are the appearance of abundant vaginal discharge white or yellowish color with an unpleasant odor.
+This sign is often regarded by a woman as a manifestation of nonspecific vaginitis or thrush, and therefore attempts are made self-treatment infections that erase the true clinical picture.

-gonorrheal urethritis.
-The damage to the urinary tract is indicated by frequent urination, accompanied by a burning sensation and pain, imperative urges, a feeling of incomplete emptying of the bladder.
-The external opening of the urethra is edematous and hyperemic on examination, painful on palpation; when pressed, a purulent discharge appears from it.
-Complications of gonorrheal urethritis with an upward spread of infection can be cystitis and pyelonephritis.
+Gonorrheal urethritis.
+To defeat urinary tract indicates frequent urination, accompanied by a feeling of burning and stinging, imperative urges, sensation incomplete emptying Bladder.
+Upon examination, the external opening of the urethra is swollen and hyperemic, painful on palpation; when pressed, a purulent discharge appears from it.
+Complications of gonorrheal urethritis with ascending spread of infection can include cystitis and pyelonephritis.

 Gonorrheal bartholinitis.
-Bartholin's glands in gonorrhea in women are affected a second time due to leakage of pus from the urethra or cervix.
-When the excretory duct is blocked, the glands become inflamed, increase in size, become sharply painful - an abscess of the Bartholin gland is formed.
-In advanced cases, the abscess can spontaneously open with the formation of non-healing fistulas, from which there is a constant outflow of pus.
+Bartholin's glands in gonorrhea in women are affected secondarily due to the leakage of pus from the urethra or cervix.
+When the excretory duct is blocked, the glands become inflamed, increase in size, and become sharply painful—a Bartholin gland abscess is formed.
+In advanced cases, the abscess can spontaneously open with the formation of non-healing fistulas, from which there is a constant flow of pus.

 Gonorrheal endometritis.
-This clinical form of gonorrhea in women occurs with liquid purulent-serous or sanious discharge from the genital tract, dull pain in the lower abdomen and back, low-grade fever.
-As a result of violations of the proliferative and secretory transformation of the endometrium, menstrual disorders of the type hyperpolymenorrhea can be observed; sometimes acyclic uterine bleeding occurs.
-With the delay of purulent contents in the uterine cavity, a pyometra clinic develops.
+This clinical form of gonorrhea in women occurs with liquid purulent-serous or sanguineous discharge from the genital tract, dull pain in the lower abdomen and back, and low-grade fever.
+As a result of disturbances in the proliferative and secretory transformation of the endometrium, menstrual disorders such as hyperpolymenorrhea may be observed; sometimes acyclic uterine bleeding occurs.
+When purulent contents are retained in the uterine cavity, the clinical picture of pyometra develops.

 Gonorrheal pelvioperitonitis.
 This form of gonorrhea in women is caused by the spread of infection from the fallopian tubes to the pelvic peritoneum.
-Pelvioperitonitis of gonococcal etiology manifests violently: there are sharp pains in the lower abdomen with irradiation to the epigastrium and mesogastrium, symptoms of muscular protection.
-The temperature is quickly understood to febrile values, vomiting, gas and stool retention are noted.
-Peritonitis rarely develops, since the rapid formation of adhesions delimits the inflammatory process from the abdominal cavity.
+Pelvioperitonitis of gonococcal etiology manifests itself rapidly: sharp pains in the lower abdomen with irradiation into the epigastrium and mesogastrium, symptoms of muscle protection.
+The temperature quickly rises to febrile levels, vomiting, gas and stool retention are noted.
+Peritonitis rarely develops, since the rapid formation of adhesions limits inflammatory process from the abdominal cavity.

 Complications of gonorrhea in women

-The danger of gonorrhea lies not only in the high degree of contagiousness and the variety of clinical forms, but also in the frequent development of complications, both in the woman herself and in the offspring.
-So, gonorrheal endometritis often causes uterine infertility in women, and gonorrheal salpingitis and salpingo-oophoritis - tubal infertility and ectopic pregnancy.
+The danger of gonorrhea lies not only in high degree infectiousness and diversity clinical forms, but also in frequent development complications, both for the woman herself and for the offspring.
+Thus, gonorrheal endometritis often causes uterine infertility in women, and gonorrheal salpingitis and salpingoophoritis - tubal infertility and ectopic pregnancy.

-Pregnancy gonorrhea can cause miscarriage and preterm labor; cause intrauterine growth retardation and antenatal fetal death, intrauterine infection of the fetus with the development of gonoblenorrhea, otitis media, gonococcal sepsis of the newborn; postpartum purulent-septic complications in a woman in labor.
+Gonorrhea in pregnant women can provoke spontaneous abortion and premature birth; cause delay intrauterine development and antenatal fetal death, intrauterine infection of the fetus with the development of gonoblenorrhea, otitis, gonococcal sepsis of the newborn; postpartum purulent-septic complications in a woman in labor.

-With disseminated gonococcal infection, skin lesions, gonorrheal tenosynovitis, arthritis, hepatitis, myopericarditis, endocarditis, meningitis, pneumonia, osteomyelitis, sepsis can occur.
+With disseminated gonococcal infection, skin lesions, gonorrheal tenosynovitis, arthritis, hepatitis, myopericarditis, endocarditis, meningitis, pneumonia, osteomyelitis, and sepsis may occur.
 Asymptomatic gonorrhea in women does not guarantee the absence of complications.

 Diagnosis of gonorrhea in women

-Genital forms of gonorrhea in women are usually diagnosed by a gynecologist or venereologist, extragenital forms can be detected by a dentist, otolaryngologist, ophthalmologist or proctologist.
-In the anamnesis, as a rule, there are indications of casual sexual intercourse or multiple sexual contacts.
-In typical cases, when viewed on a chair, the expiration of ribbon-like mucopurulent discharge from the external pharynx of the cervix, signs of vulvovaginitis, is revealed.
-During a vaginal examination, a slightly enlarged, painful uterus, a conglomerate of fallopian tubes and ovaries soldered together, can be palpated.
+Genital forms of gonorrhea in women are usually diagnosed by a gynecologist or venereologist; extragenital forms can be detected by a dentist, otolaryngologist, ophthalmologist or proctologist.
+The history, as a rule, contains indications of casual sexual intercourse or multiple sexual contacts.
+In typical cases, examination on a chair reveals the flow of ribbon-like mucopurulent discharge from the external os of the cervix, signs of vulvovaginitis.
+During a vaginal examination, a slightly enlarged, painful uterus, a conglomerate of fallopian tubes and ovaries fused together may be palpated.

-If latent or chronic gonorrhea is suspected in women, when the pathogen is not detected in scrapings, various provocation methods are used: chemical (lubrication of the urethra and cervical canal with protargol solution), mechanical (urethral massage), biological (intramuscular injection of pyrogenal or gonovaccine), thermal (carrying out physiotherapy - ozokeritotherapy, paraffin therapy, UHF, etc.), alimentary (consumption of spicy, salty foods, alcohol), physiological (menstruation).
-After provocation, biological material is taken three times: after 24, 48, 72 hours.
+If latent or chronic gonorrhea is suspected in women, when the pathogen is not detected in scrapings, use various methods provocations: chemical (lubrication of the urethra and cervical canal with protargol solution), mechanical (urethral massage), biological ( intramuscular injection pyrogenal or gonovaccine), thermal (physiotherapy - ozokerite therapy, paraffin therapy, UHF, etc.), nutritional (consumption of spicy, salty foods, alcohol), physiological (menstruation).
+After provocation, biological material is collected three times: after 24, 48, 72 hours.

 Treatment and prevention of gonorrhea in women

-When prescribing therapy, the form, localization, severity of manifestations of gonorrhea in women, the presence of concomitant infections and complications are taken into account.
-The basis of therapy is course antibiotic therapy with penicillin, cephalosporin, fluoroquinolone drugs.
-When gonorrhea is combined with chlamydia or trichomoniasis, metronidazole or doxycycline is connected to therapy.
+When prescribing therapy, the form, location, severity of manifestations of gonorrhea in women, the presence of concomitant infections and complications are taken into account.
+The basis of therapy is a course of antibiotic therapy with drugs of the penicillin, cephalosporin, and fluoroquinolone series.
+When gonorrhea is combined with chlamydia or trichomoniasis, metronidazole or doxycycline is added to therapy.

-With fresh gonorrhea in women, occurring with lesions of the lower urogenital tract, a single dose or administration of an antibiotic (ceftriaxone, azithromycin, ciprofloxacin, cefixime) is sufficient.
+For fresh gonorrhea in women, occurring with damage to the lower parts of the genitourinary tract, a single dose or administration of an antibiotic (ceftriaxone, azithromycin, ciprofloxacin, cefixime) is sufficient.
 The course of treatment for ascending gonorrhea or mixed infection is extended to 7-10 days.
-Immunity stimulants, autohemotherapy, and the introduction of gonococcal vaccines are connected to the treatment of chronic gonorrhea in women.
-Local treatment includes washing the urethra with 0.5% solution of silver nitrate, washing the vagina with antiseptics (solutions of potassium permanganate, chlorhexidine, miramistin).
-A mandatory measure is the treatment of the sexual partner.
-After the inflammatory process subsides, physiotherapeutic procedures are prescribed (UVI, electrophoresis, UHF).
+The treatment of chronic gonorrhea in women includes immune stimulants, autohemotherapy, and the administration of a gonococcal vaccine.
+Local treatment includes washing the urethra with 0.5% silver nitrate solution, washing the vagina with antiseptics (solutions of potassium permanganate, chlorhexidine, miramistin).
+Treatment of the sexual partner is a mandatory measure.
+After the inflammatory process subsides, physiotherapeutic procedures (UVR, electrophoresis, UHF) are prescribed.

-With complicated forms of gonorrhea in women (tuboovarian abscess, pyosalpinx, etc.), surgical treatment is indicated - removal of appendages.
-In the case of the development of pelvioperitonitis, a laparotomy is necessary to sanitize the abdominal cavity.
-In case of an acute suppurative process in the region of the Bartholin gland, an abscess is opened, the wound is washed and drained.
+For complicated forms of gonorrhea in women (tubo-ovarian abscess, pyosalpinx, etc.) it is indicated surgery- removal of appendages.
+In case of development of pelvioperitonitis, laparotomy is necessary to sanitize the abdominal cavity.
+In case of an acute suppurative process in the area of the Bartholin gland, the abscess is opened, the wound is washed and drained.

 When identifying a woman with gonorrhea, it is necessary to examine family members or sexual partners.
-For the purpose of personal prevention, it is recommended to use condoms during casual sexual contacts.
-After unprotected intercourse, you should contact a medical institution for emergency prevention of STIs as soon as possible.
-Testing for gonorrhea is a mandatory part of the pregnancy management program and the annual gynecological examination of women.
-Sanitary education plays an important role in the prevention of gonorrhea.
+For personal prevention purposes, it is recommended to use condoms during casual sexual contacts.
+After unprotected sexual intercourse, you should contact a medical facility as soon as possible for emergency STI prevention.
+Screening for gonorrhea is a mandatory part of the pregnancy management program and annual gynecological examination women.
+Health education plays an important role in the prevention of gonorrhea.

-Gonococcal infection, or, in other words, gonorrhea, is a fairly common sexually transmitted disease transmitted during unprotected sexual contact.
-Very often, the development of this disease is accompanied by damage to the genitourinary system.
+Gonococcal infection or, in other words, gonorrhea is a fairly common venereal disease transmitted during unprotected sexual contact.
+Very often the development of this disease is accompanied by damage to the genitourinary system.

 Statistics show that over the past 15 years, the number of cases of gonorrhea has decreased significantly.
-But, despite this, about 62 million people face gonococcal infection every year.
+But despite this, about 62 million people face gonococcal infection every year.
 This disease poses the greatest danger to young girls under 25 years of age.
-This is due to the excessive speed of development in such individuals of inflammatory processes in the pelvic area, leading to infertility.
+This is due to the excessive rapidity of development of inflammatory processes in the pelvic area in such individuals, leading to infertility.

-Gonorrhea ranks second among sexually transmitted diseases in terms of significance and distribution.
-Only chlamydial infection is ahead of her.
+Gonorrhea ranks second among sexually transmitted diseases in terms of importance and prevalence.
+Only chlamydial infection is ahead of it.

 Causes of gonorrhea

-Most often, cases of infection with gonorrhea can be observed in people leading an immoral way of life.
-Every casual sexual contact without the use of a condom can result in the development of this problematic disease.
+Most often, cases of gonorrhea infection can be observed in people leading an immoral lifestyle.
+Every casual sexual contact without using a condom can result in the development of this problematic disease.
 The causative agent of gonococcal sepsis is gonococcus.

-Gonococcal infection can be contracted through any unprotected sexual contact:
+You can become infected with gonococcal infection through any unprotected sexual contact:

 • With oral-genital contact;